bigskysoftware/htmx/www/essays/hypermedia-clients.md

 }
 ```
 > There, now there are hypermedia controls in this response (normal humans call them links, btw) so this JSON is a
+> hypermedia.
+>
-> hypermedia and, therefore, this API JSON is now REST-ful.
+> So this JSON API is now RESTful.
+Feel better?

-...

-...
+😑

-One has to concede that, at least at a high-level, our online opponent has something of a talking point here: these
+One must concede that, at least at a high-level, our online adversary has something of a talking point here: these
 do appear to be hypermedia controls, and they are, in fact, in a JSON response.
 So, couldn't you call this JSON response
-REST-ful?
+RESTful?

-Being obstinate by nature, we still aren't willing to concede the immediate point without a good
+Being obstinate by nature, we still wouldn't be willing to concede the immediate point without a good
 [ackchyually](https://i.imgur.com/DpQ9YJl.png) or two:

 * First, these links hold no information about what HTTP method to use to access them